Sparkling wine production: Production methods

 Fermentation of sugar into alcohol during winemaking always means that carbon dioxide is released.
 Carbon dioxide has the property of being very soluble in water (the main constituent of wine), a property that is utilized in sparkling wines.
 Production always starts from a base wine (where the carbon dioxide from the first fermentation has been gasified).
 In Champagne production, the base wine is usually a blend of wines from different grape varieties and different wineries, where the distribution gives the final wine its special character, called cuvée.
 In some commonly used methods the base wine undergoes a secondary fermentation, which encloses the resulting carbon dioxide under excess pressure and binds it to the liquid in the sparkling wine.
 In this way the carbon dioxide content is created which, after opening the bottle, produces the bubbles.
-The dead yeast cells form a precipitate called lees, that often help with appealing aromas to the sparkling wine but looks unappetizing.
+The dead yeast cells form a precipitate called lees, that often help with appealing aromas to the sparkling wine but look unappetizing.
 The lees are therefore normally removed before the wine is distributed.

-There is some consensus that the methods, where the second fermentation occurs in the bottle, are usually preferable to others.
-Which production method that gives the best wine is not a moot point.
+There is some consensus that the methods where the second fermentation occurs in the bottle are usually preferable to the others.

 The following table shows the main features of seven main methods used to make sparkling wines.
 The methods are then described in the text.
 Within each method there may be variations from one producer to another.